Generative Social Choice: Acknowledgments

 \section{Acknowledgments}

-We thank Nika Haghtalab and Abhishek Shetty for helpful pointers on how to apply sampling bounds to sampling without replacement.
+We thank Nika Haghtalab and Abhishek Shetty for pointers on how to apply sampling bounds to sampling without replacement.
 This work was partially supported by OpenAI through the ``Democratic Inputs to AI'' program and by the Office of Naval Research under grant N00014-20-1-2488.
+Manuel W\"uthrich was partially funded by the Swiss National Science Foundation (SNSF).
 Paul Gölz was supported by the National Science Foundation under Grant No. DMS-1928930 and by the Alfred P. Sloan Foundation under grant G-2021-16778 while in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Fall 2023 semester.
+Sara Fish was supported by an NSF Graduate Research Fellowship and a Kempner Institute Graduate Fellowship.